Statue of Martin Luther King Jr. (Newark): 2021 statue

 The 2021 statue in front of the new justice building was also created by Jay Warren.
-The 22 ft bronze scuplpture is placed on an 8 ft granite pedestal.
+The 22 ft bronze sculpture is placed on an 8 ft granite pedestal.
 It depicts King with his right arm gesturing, his hand is outstretched, and he is holding papers that signify victories in the Civil Rights movement – the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 The engraving quotes King: "We must learn to live together as brothers or perish together as fools.
 But I know somehow, that only when it is dark enough, can you see the stars.
 I have decided to stick with love, hate is too great a burden to bear.
 Life's most persistent and urgent question is, What are you doing for others?".

 The interior lobby of the building serves is monument to the life and legacy of King.
 It includes a large mural with photographs of and quotes by King and a large-screen television which plays a video of him.
 Both works were created by Terri Haskins of Hackensack.
 Also in the lobby is a large bronze bust, also created by Warren, of Congressman and civil rights advocate John Lewis of Georgia, a close friend and associate of Dr. King.